 Sometimes we collect personal information that individuals choose to give us via online forms or by email, for example when individuals ask to be contacted for support, or when downloading an eBook.

 Personal information that a candidate provides to us through the online portal is stored electronically on our servers.
 The servers are hosted by external suppliers at a secured site and under suitable data protection and security procedures.
-Our employees are obliged to respect the confidentiality of any personal information held by us.
-Background checks are completed on all WorkPro employees and all employees complete a Privacy Induction as part of their employment .
+Our employees oblige by confidentiality protocols as it relates to accessing and sharing personal information held by us.
+Background checks are completed on all WorkPro employees and all employees complete a Privacy Induction as part of their employment.

 WorkPro outsources a number of services to contracted service suppliers (CSPs) from time to time.
 Our CSPs may see some of your personal information.
-Some data is sourced from external databases, such as CrimTrac and VEVO.
-Typically our CSPs wouldinclude:
+Some data is sourced from external databases, such as the Australian Criminal Intelligence Commission (ACIC) and VEVO.
+Typically our CSPs would include:

 • Software solutions providers;

-We take reasonable steps to ensure that terms of service with our CSPs recognise that we are bound by obligations to protect the privacy of a candidate’s personal information and that they will not do anything that would cause us to breach thoseobligations.
-CROSS-
+We take reasonable steps to ensure that terms of service with our CSPs recognise that we are bound by obligations to protect the privacy of a candidate’s personal information and that they will not do anything that would cause us to breach those obligations.

 WorkPro does not share any personal information with overseas recipients.
-The candidate may choose to share their profile by sharing their WorkPro access details (CIN and/or PIN).
+The candidate may choose to share their profile by sharing their WorkPro access details (CIN).

 Candidates have a right to complain about our handling of their personal information if they believe that we have interfered with their privacy.
 If a candidate is making a complaint about our handling of their personal information, it should first be made to us in writing.